 Yes.
 People are living longer these days and it’s important that your money continues to work for you during retirement.
 Because the ARM has been able to generate higher returns than both stocks and bonds, and also avoid major losses during market crashes, we feel comfortable recommending it to all investors.
 For more information on how to de-risk your portfolio during retirement, please see this article.

 Yes, but they should be negligible.
 We designed the ARM to use low cost ETFs and make a minimal number of trades each year.
 This helps you reduce expenses, which can make a big difference over the long run.

-The ARM is able to recognize developing periods of stock market weakness and will typically move into bonds during the early stages of a crash.
+The ARM is able to recognize developing periods of stock market weakness and will typically move the portfolio to bonds during the early stages of a crash.
 This limits losses and is one of the primary benefits of the ARM.
-If neither stocks or bonds are suitable investments, the ARM will switch to Cash.
+When the stock market begins to recover, the ARM will move back into stocks.